mhd12e/devlix-wiki/docs/install_guid/installation.md

 ## Prerequisites

-?> I will assume this is a new minimal Arch Linux installation
+?> I will assume this is a new minimal Arch Linux installation and you user can use sudo

 !> If you want to run Devlix on a Virtual Machine ensure that 3d acceleration is turned on, without it the Virtual Machine will freeze every time you open it